Read our accessibility statement for Scotland’s Rock Art Project website and discover our work on digital access.

 links that are recognisable by more than just colour

 We are committed to improving the bulleted criteria above; however, we anticipate rationalising several our websites, including this one, in the next one to two years.
 We have assessed the cost of fixing all other accessibility issues against the website’s planned rationalisation and believe doing so would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment of this when we next review the website and plans in 2021.

 PDFs and other documents